Grand Encampment

 Penn-Wyoming Smelter, Encampment, Wyo., 1907

-The history of the Grand Encampment Mining District, to a great extent, is the history of the rise and fall of the Ferris-Haggarty or Rudefeha Mine and the Penn-Wyoming Copper Company, capitalized at $10,000,000.00.
+The history of the Grand Encampment Mining District is to a great extent the history of the schemes of lawyer, nowvelist and promotor Willis George Emerson and the rise and fall of the Ferris-Haggarty or Rudefeha Mine and the Penn-Wyoming Copper Company, capitalized at $10,000,000.00.
 Copper was discovered by Ed Haggarty in 1897 with his claim filed the following year.
 The first load of ore out of the area assayed at 33% copper.

 Encampment, Wyo., looking south, 1908.